-Hamilton County Department of Education (HCDE) - The HCDE, a component unit of Hamilton County government, operates 80 K-12 public schools in the County.
-HCDE, in partnership with Chattanooga 2.0, Chattanooga Area Chamber of Commerce, Tennessee Applied Technology and Chattanooga State, have launched Future Ready Institutes at the district's high schools.
+Hamilton County Department of Education (HCDE) - The HCDE, a component unit of Hamilton County government, operates 82 K-12 public schools in the County.
+HCDE, in partnership with Chattanooga 2.0, Chattanooga Area Chamber of Commerce, Tennessee College of Applied Technology, and Chattanooga State Community College, has launched Future Ready Institutes at the district's high schools.
 Future Ready Institutes will allow students to obtain rich learning opportunities around a career theme, with the opportunity to prepare for a successful life after high school.

-Future Ready Institutes aim to develop career-themed small learning communities to include medicine, robotics, forensic science, engineering, hospitality, technology, business, marketing and more.
+Future Ready Institutes aims to develop careerthemed small learning communities to include medicine, robotics, forensic science, engineering, hospitality, technology, business, marketing and more.

 HCDE strives to provide adequate facilities for students to learn in a pleasant environment.
-Two new schools are under way to include East Hamilton Middle and Harrison Elementary.
-Recent renovations for Snow Hill Elementary and Howard Middle have been completed.
+Two new schools, East Hamilton Middle and Harrison Elementary, were recently completed and opened in August 2020.
+Renovations for Snow Hill Elementary and Howard Middle have been completed.